 While at TWTRCON I had the great honor to sit down with the cool guys from GURU TUBE and record a couple of pieces about my Social Media philosophy and experiences.
 There are now 2 little videos for you to check out if you so choose--click here.

-because David Meerman Scott who appears a few videos below mine is one of my heroes in the industry.
+I am so excited and doing the Wayne's World We're not Worthy thing because David Meerman Scott who appears a few videos below mine is one of my heroes in the industry.
 He was one of the first "gurus" that I started following and helped shape how I think about and use the tools.

 I also added my 2 cents worth to a thread on LinkedIn and thought I would re-post here as well since I have yet to really outline key points about Social Media strategy--from a beginners point of view: